The average cost to add a bedroom and bath is $103,300

 Structural engineers charge between 1% and 10% of the total project budget.
 They assess the foundation, framing, and load-bearing elements to ensure that your addition is safe and structurally sound.

-Expect to pay these average costs for interior finishes in your new bedroom or bathroom.
+The finishes you choose for your space significantly impact total costs.
+Expect to pay the following fees for interior finishes in your new bedroom or bathroom.

-Hanging drywall costs an average of $2,100.
-Costs vary based on the area’s size.
+Hanging drywall costs an average of $2,100, with costs varying based on the area’s size.

 Installing windows costs an average of $1,200 each, and installing interior doors costs an average of $800 each.

-Laying flooring costs an average of $3,200, but costs can vary widely depending on the type of flooring material you choose and the size of the area.
+Laying flooring costs an average of $3,200, but costs can vary significantly depending on the type of flooring material chosen and the size of the area being covered.

-While minor updates like painting walls or replacing light fixtures can be DIY projects, adding a primary bedroom and bathroom is a complex undertaking that requires professional expertise.
+While minor updates, such as painting walls or replacing light fixtures, can be DIY projects, adding a primary bedroom and bathroom is a complex undertaking that requires professional expertise.
 Hiring a contractor experienced in primary suite additions ensures the project is completed safely, complies with local building codes, and aligns with your vision for the space.
-Hire a professional home remodeling contractor to ensure your project is done right.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.